 Omega-3 fatty acids also lower the risk of sudden cardiac death and

-Try to eat omega-3 fatty acids in foods like fish rather than taking a supplement.
+Try to eat omega-3 fatty acids in foods like fish.

 Taking a fish-oil or omega-3 fatty acid supplement does not give you the same protection against stroke or TIA.